TCGplayer/Postman-Api/README.md

 After this is completed, you should be able to start diving in and running any of the other requests in the collection.
 If you authenticated against a store, a great next step is to call Get Store Info so that you can verify that your store's information is returned correctly.

 # Notes
 This postman collection is currently updated for version 1.9.0 of the TCGPlayer API.
-When new version come out, this section will be updated and the collection will also be updated.
+When a new version come out this section will be updated and the collection will also be updated.

 If you have any questions please feel free to reach out on our [community forums](https://community.tcgplayer.com)!